 You can purchase insurance through Access Health CT for the 2022 Open Enrollment Period.
-Open enrollment starts on November 1, 2021 and ends on December 15, 2021; coverage begins on January 1, 2021.
+Open enrollment starts on November 1 and ends on January 15.

 Normally, if you miss open enrollment, you may to qualify for special circumstances.
 If you had a major life event, such as getting married, having a baby, or losing health coverage, you may be eligible for a Special Enrollment Period and can enroll in a health plan.7

 Residents can apply for the Covered Connecticut Program, which will pay for premiums after subsidies and cost-sharing for enrollees.
 Participants can only make 160 to 175% of the federal poverty level.
 The deadline to apply is December 31.